 3. Adult Stage –

-During this stage the male and female worms are sexually mature.
+During this stage, the male and female worms are sexually mature.
 The male and female worms mate.
-The adult worms reside in the intestine and this location varies depending on the kind of species.
+The adult worms reside in the intestine and this location varies depending on the species.
 They do not remain in one place and migrate to different locations inside human beings.
-The eggs produced by fertilized female worms are moved to the lumen of the intestine, the bladder, the ureters and released via feces and urine.
+The eggs produced by fertilized female worms are moved to the lumen of the intestine, the bladder, the ureters and released via faeces and urine.
 Then the entire cycle begins all over again.

-The symptoms of schistosomiasis include cough, fever, skin irritation, inflammation of liver.
-In more severe cases, there is blood found in urine and feces.
+The symptoms of schistosomiasis include cough, fever, skin irritation, inflammation of the liver.
+In more severe cases, there is blood found in urine and faeces.
 There are different types of schistosomiasis found in different locations.
-For example S. haematobium are found in Africa and parts of the Middle East, S. japonicum are found in China and the Philippines.
+For example, S. haematobium is found in Africa and parts of the Middle East, S. japonicum is found in China and Philippines.

 To get more information on schistosomiasis and other parasites, register with BYJU’S Biology.